tapa8728/Choropleth-Mapping/Actual Data/Readme.md

 gfgid, gender, age_range, state

 ## PersonalityOperations.py
-This python script is responsible for generating
+This python script is responsible for cleaning, processing and crunching the data from the above 4 data sources into customized JSON files for personality visualizations.
+Many intermediary files are generated in various functions and are saved.
+Each of the functions, their input & outut formats are listed below.